aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 Getting Started
 ===============

-This guide explains how you can prepare your virtual environment and test out the default training pipeline using either TensorFlow or PyTorch.
+This section explains how you can prepare your virtual environment and test out the default training pipeline using either TensorFlow or PyTorch.

-It is highly recommended to create a new conda environment as instructed below.
-This is to avoid package conflicts and unexpected behaviors when installing the training pipeline into and running from an existing conda environment.
+It is highly recommended to create a new conda environment as instructed below to avoid package conflicts.
+Installing and running the training pipeline in an existing conda environment can result in unexpected behaviors.

 Install PeekingDuck Training Pipeline